abhinav4848/Obsidian-Medicine/eczema.md

 *See [[atopic diseases]].*

 ---
+Disease of the dry skin.
+Throw moisture at the dry skin and that helps.

-Itchy rash on flexures & skin creases. (wrist, palms, elbow folds, behind the knees).
+Eczema is an Itchy rash on flexures & skin creases. (wrist, palms, elbow folds, behind the knees).
 URTI can flare up eczema.

 **In infants**: face, trunk, extremities.